Bearer/bearer/docs/readme.md

-# Bearer Documentation
+# Bearer CLI Documentation

-Welcome to the Bearer docs.
+Welcome to the Bearer CLI docs.
 To view the full documentation, visit the [official docs site](https://docs.bearer.com).

 ## Contributing

 Thanks for your interest in contributing to the docs!
-It's a great way to participate in the project without diving head-first into Bearer's source.
+It's a great way to participate in the project without diving head-first into Bearer CLI's source.
 Check our [contributing guide](https://github.com/Bearer/bearer/blob/main/CONTRIBUTING.md) and [code of conduct](https://github.com/Bearer/bearer/blob/main/CODE_OF_CONDUCT.md) for general details on contributing.

 You can make changes to the documentation without setting up and running the docs site by editing markdown files directly.
 If you want to add a more advanced change, see the development details below.